Skip to main content

 Save the API Key from the created Private Application as it will be used later in this guide.

-The 3DS Web SDK is available as an NPM package.
+The 3DS SDK is available as an NPM package for Web and React Native, and also available for Android and iOS apps.

 See instructions below on how to install and configure it.